leonwebdev/ac_machine_learning/README.md

 - DiabetesPedigreeFunction: A function that scores likelihood of diabetes based on family history
 - Age: Age in years
 - Outcome: Class variable (0: the person is not diabetic or 1: the person is diabetic)

+# Project Insights

+- We use multiple functions to explore and modify the dataset.
+- We trained the dataset by *Logistic Regression Model* and *Random Forest Model*, *Random Forest Model* has the better accuracy than *Logistic Regression Model*.